soneoso/soneoso/README.md

 ### Hi there 👋

+I'm Eli,

+On the road to become a fullstack webdeveloper.

+currently learning: Laravel

 <!--
 **soneoso/soneoso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.